-Schedule O - Part I
+Part I

-- 1. Column A represents Federal Taxable Income before net operating loss and special deductions and must be the same amount as reported on Schedule A, Form CBT-100, CBT-100U, BFC-1, or BFC-1-F. If Form CBT-100S is being filed, the adjustments made to convert S corporation income to C corporation income should be interpolated to the corresponding lines of this schedule. - Column C represents total operational activity that will be apportioned to all taxing jurisdictions using the business allocation factor.
-Columns B and C should always total to column A with respect to lines 1 through 28. - Column B represents total nonoperational income, gains, losses, and attributable expenses that are not apportioned but are specifically assigned.
+1. Column A represents Federal Taxable Income before net operating loss and special deductions and must be the same amount as reported on Schedule A, Form CBT-100, CBT-100U, or BFC-1.
+If Form CBT-100S is being filed, the adjustments made to convert S corporation income to C corporation income should be interpolated to the corresponding lines of this schedule.

+- 2. Column C represents total operational activity that will be apportioned to all taxing jurisdictions using the business allocation factor.
+Columns B and C should always total to column A with respect to lines 1 through 28. - 3.
+Column B represents total nonoperational income, gains, losses, and attributable expenses that are not apportioned but are specifically assigned.
 The income and expense items must be related to assets declared on Schedule O - Part II. - a.
-Line 4 through line 11 reflect the revenues, gains or losses generated by nonoperational assets. - b.
-Line 12 through line 27 reflect the direct and indirect expenses associated with the nonoperational assets.
+Lines 4 through 11 reflect the revenues, gains, or losses generated by nonoperational assets. - b.
+Lines 12 through 27 reflect the direct and indirect expenses associated with the nonoperational assets.
 Submit a statement detailing the basis and the accounting controls employed in assigning direct and indirect expenses to the nonoperational assets.